-MIS 2400 Principles of Management Information Systems
+MIS 2400 Principles of Management Information Systems 3 s.h.

 The value of information technology to business and the contribution technology can make to the strategic goals of an organization.
 Technical foundation concepts such as networks, hardware, and software.
 Case studies are used to illustrate concepts.
 Hands-on exercise using industry-standard software are included.